-Do you have have large concrete planters that are really too heavy to move or they look so bad, you think they are a hopeless case.
+Do you have large concrete planters that are really too heavy to move or they look so bad that you think they are a hopeless case?

 They are not!
 I'm here to share with you how I brought ours back to life with my DIY Paint Finish for Concrete Planter.

 Be sure to read to the end of the post for other fabulous thrifty ideas from the monthly team!